AntonLueders/MagneticFriction/docs/Parameter.md

 .
 .

-All parameter presented in the example above are the ones utilized to perform the simulations discussed in [1].
+All parameters presented in the example above are the ones utilized to perform the simulations discussed in [1].
 Please check the corresponding main text and the supporting information of [1] for further information.

-The particular parameters that must be set to succesfully perform a simulation with **MagneticFriction** have the following meaning:
+The particular parameters that must be set to successfully perform a simulation with **MagneticFriction** have the following meaning:

 - **friction_coefficient:** This is the friction coefficient of the Stokes-like shaft friction.
 It is a free parameter of the simulations and should be chosen to maintain stability, match the experimental friction, and sustain overdamped dynamics.
 - **moment_of_inertia:** This parameter is the moment of inertia of the magnetic moments of the slider.
 The value used in [1] is estimated by assuming a homogeneous mass and utilizing the ring magnet geometry of the experimental setup.